 They filmed Hagrid’s Hut in Glen Coe, Scotland.
 They also filmed the bridge there as well as the lake that’s nearby.

-Coolest Harry Potter Places to Visit
+Coolest Places Every Harry Potter Fan Should Visit

 Leavesden Studios in England

 All eight of the Harry Potter movies were filmed here.
 While it is true that there were many places that they had to travel to in order to shoot, a lot of scenes were filmed right here.